 - -- housing subsidies;

-- urban surface transportation;
+- -- urban surface transportation;

 - -- health services;

-- -- and education
+- -- and education.

-The Committee's other recommendations at this time include:
+The Committee's other recommendations include:

-- -- A comprehensive review of present Federal aid formulas to determine their impact on "declining" cities and the states in which they are located. - -- A review of Federal tax policies with a view to providing greater incentives for the preservation and rehabilitation of urban homes and buildings and for business investment in urban areas with high unemployment. - -- An aggressive search for new means of increasing private sector employment opportunities for inner-city youths. - -- A stand-by program of countercyclical block grant assistance to areas with high unemployment in the event of future recessions. - -- Legislation to allow nonjudicial foreclosure of Federally-insured properties to reduce the incidence of boarded-up housing. - -- Vigorous enforcement of the Home Mortgage Disclosure Act of 1975 and the Equal Credit Opportunity Act amendments of 1976, with a view to eliminating "redlining." - -- Endorsement of an expansion of the Urban Homesteading program.
+- A comprehensive review of present Federal aid formulas to determine their impact on "declining" cities and the states in which they are located. - A review of Federal tax policies with a view to providing greater incentives for the preservation and rehabilitation of urban homes and buildings and for business investment in urban areas with high unemployment. - An aggressive search for new means of increasing private sector employment opportunities for inner-city youths. - A stand-by program of countercyclical block grant assistance to areas with high unemployment. - Legislation to allow nonjudicial foreclosure of Federally insured properties to reduce the incidence of boarded-up housing.

+- -- Vigorous enforcement of the Home Mortgage Disclosure Act of 1975 and the Equal Credit Opportunity Act amendments of 1976, with a view to eliminating "redlining." - Expansion of the Urban Homesteading program.